 You can see how certain actions might affect your credit score using NerdWallet’s Credit Simulator.
 This tool uses simulations to help you understand how your score might change if, for example, you open or close a credit card, raise your credit limits or get a mortgage or loan.

-- In the menu on the left-hand side of the screen, click “Credit simulator” under the “Credit score” section.
-This will take you to a page with a list of possible actions, like “Decrease my credit balances by $X,” and “Let one of my accounts go into collection.”
+- This will take you to a page with a list of possible actions, like “Decrease my credit balances by $X,” and “Let one of my accounts go to collection.”

 - Try inputting different amounts in each of the fields underlined in blue.
 You’ll then see the estimated effect on your credit score represented by the red and green numbers on the left.